 - Michael J. Kieffer, who studies the language and literacy development of students from linguistically diverse backgrounds, aiming to conduct research that can inform instruction and policy to improve the reading outcomes of students in urban schools;

 - David Kirkland, whose work on the relationship between literacy and masculinity and digital literacies among urban youth informs our efforts to help teachers recognize and employ the cultural resources that students bring to classroom (on leave 2011-2014);

 - Joseph McDonald, whose expertise and scholarship in the areas of school reform and teacher professional development help us to situate our progressive philosophies of curriculum and teaching and adolescent literacy development in the context of broader efforts to improve schools;

 - Ayanna Taylor, (Master Teacher of English Education), who has eighteen years of experience teaching in urban public school districts and charter schools, and has also worked as a teacher trainer and coach and a charter school developer.

 In tandem, these faculty work to provide a place where the English classroom can be questioned and re- visioned, where old texts join with new, and language both spoken and written is honored as the most powerful tool for realizing the occasions and opportunities of our private lives and our public democracy.

 - Accelerated Dual BA English/MA English Education (CAS students only)

 - English Education, grades 7-12, MA

-Dual Teacher Certification in Theatre, all grades, and English, grades 7-12, MA
+- Educational Theatre, all grades, and English, grades 7-12, Dual MA

 - English Education, PhD